 Trees Terminology:

 Let’s take an example of Document Object Model (DOM) a.k.a HTML document structure.
 (If you are still unfamiliar with what I am talking about, just open the F-12 developer tool and see the HTML structure.
 You can even open this pages source code).
-Trees Terminology Mentioned below are some trees terminology commonly used.
+Mentioned below are some trees terminology commonly used.
 Just like our trees in nature; it has roots, branches, and leaves.
 But, with only one difference, that tree here has root at the top.

-• Nodes: Like, we can see, DOM has many tags like <html>,<head>,<body>.
-Let’s nickname them nodes.
+- Nodes: Like, we can see, DOM has many tags like

-• Root: The topmost <html>tag(read:node) is nicknamed as root.
-There is always one root to every tree.
+tag(read:node) is nicknamed as root.
+There is always one root to every tree. - Link/Edge: Now, this mighty root has two nodes connected to it.
+This connection is biological.
+Meaning

-• Parent: Any node that has a link to another node.
-As discussed above, <html> tag is the parent of <head> and <body> tag.
+tag.
+And this biological link between them is known as edges. - Parent: Any node that has a link to another node.
+As discussed above,

-• Leaf: Any node that doesn't have a child node in the tree.
+tag are siblings. - Leaf: Any node that doesn't have a child node in the tree.

 Powered by our old tree vocabulary with updated versions, let’s talk about a very famous tree structure.